 If you love watching house renovation programmes and are dying to get your teeth stuck into property makeovers that could make you some money, you may want to consider house flipping.
-With new tax laws coming into force in the UK next week, flipping – the process of buying a home with the intent of selling it on – is likely to become even more popular.
+With new tax laws now in force in the UK, flipping – the process of buying a home with the intent of selling it on – is likely to become even more popular.
 This is because new tax laws will remove buy-to-let landlords ability to claim tax relief on mortgage payments, combined with a reduction in the level of allowable costs landlords can write off for tax purposes.

 Why house flipping?